 If you have been raised in an Indian home, there is no doubt in the fact that coconut may have been a large part of your childhood.
 Whether it was the quintessential coconut oil that was used to give you the most loved Sunday morning “champi” by your mother, or the ingredient in some of the tastiest dishes of Indian cuisine.
-There is no Indian kitchen that does not have some form of coconut in stock; whether it is in the form of grated coconut, coconut oil, coconut milk, coconut water, it is still always there!
+There is no Indian kitchen that does not have some form of coconut in stock; whether it is in the form of grated coconut, coconut oil, coconut milk, or coconut water, it is still always there!

 The health benefits of coconuts for the body are plenty!
 It contains a high nutritional value of protein (4.57 grams) to carbohydrates (6.35 grams) per serving and has several healing properties.
-This is one of the most important advantages of coconut oil, and one of the main reasons why people include coconut in their daily dietary plans.
+This is one of the most important advantages of coconut oil and one of the main reasons why people include coconut in their daily dietary plans.

 Especially in South India, people are exceedingly fond of coconut owing to the major health benefits of coconuts and their versatile nature.
-A single serving of coconut meat is enough for your skin, hair, weight management, heart problems, and to keep you hydrated.
+A single serving of coconut meat is enough for your skin, hair, weight management, and heart problems, and to keep you hydrated.
 Coconut milk is also a great supplement for people who have poor gut health and or are vegans in their dietary preferences.
-It has the richness of probiotics too.
+It has a richness of probiotics too.
 The primary benefit of coconut is to aid in slow digestion, thus improving insulin resistance, which in turn improves blood sugar levels, reduces stress, helps in asthma cure and maintains cholesterol levels.

-- Healthy hair- Remember those good old champi days of our childhood?
+Remember those good old champi days of our childhood?
 Whether it was hair fall, a stressful day, dry or rough scalp, hair loss, or any other hair related problems, they all had one simple solution and that was a hot coconut oil champi.
 Coconut is rich in vitamins and minerals, and it prevents hair loss and hair thinning.
-You can also apply oil before washing your hair as it reduces the amount of water absorbed by the hair shaft and does not damage the wet hair.
+You can also apply massage oil before washing your hair as it reduces the amount of water absorbed by the hair shaft and does not damage the wet hair.
 Coating your hair in oil provides nourishment aiding in hair growth, thus resulting in softer and smoother hair, making it less likely to snag or break.
 This day-to-day care helps in maintaining the growth of your hair, which is glossy and healthy.

 Did you know that 61% of coconut is all fibre?
 When consumed raw, coconut helps in weight loss, as it rapidly burns body fat, increases energy expenditure, suppresses appetite, and is a great choice for low-carb diets.
 The good gut health and bowel movement that comes with it will help you retain that perfect shape.

-- Reduces stress- Based on a recent research study, it was found that, “87% of Indian women feel stressed most of the time, with 82% having insufficient time to relax” (Chaudhari & Ray, 2019).
+Based on a recent research study, it was found that “87% of Indian women feel stressed most of the time, with 82% having insufficient time to relax” (Chaudhari & Ray, 2019).
 With stress being so common in our lives, it is imperative to identify ways and means to reduce this constantly rising level of stress.
-Reducing stress will also reduce other ailments such as hypertension, anxiety, depression, and thus reduce the consumption of drugs and medication with various side effects and dependence.
+Reducing stress will also reduce other ailments such as hypertension, anxiety, and depression, and thus reduce the consumption of drugs and medication with various side effects and dependence.
 Coconut is a valuable alternative to antidepressant drugs and could be used in the forms of meat, milk, and water to reduce stress.
 As it is a natural product, the fear of side effects is not there.
 Due to its antioxidant properties, coconut milk can also be used to relieve anxiety or panic.

-- Cooking - Whether it is the fresh green coconut or the brown coconut, they are both readily available at any grocery or vegetable shop near you.
+Whether it is the fresh green coconut or the brown coconut, they are both readily available at any grocery or vegetable shop near you.
 Coconut and all of its forms can be used in cooking; whether it is oil, butter, sugar, water, milk, or meat, even the shell of the coconut can be used as a cup and recycled to save the environment.
 The leading advantage of coconut is that it is immensely healthy and delicious, so one is hard-pressed to find faults or complain about consuming it.
 Recently, coconut is being used in food in a greater variety and range of flavours.
 We have moved ahead from the humble coconut chutney to the sumptuous and fancy raw matcha coconut cream pie, lemon coconut bar, low-sugar coconut raspberry oatmeal, Thai coconut curry chicken, low-carb coconut shrimp, low-carb coconut macaroons, pancakes, omelettes, and every other Masterchef-inspired dish!
 You can even jazz up your most basic dishes by using coconut flakes for toppings for desserts, side dishes, or baked goods.

 Coconut water contains lauric acid, which is considered equivalent to a mother’s milk.
 It is loaded with nutrition and is the best alternative to water as it is tastier and more wholesome in its nutritional value.
 It keeps you hydrated, replaces lost electrolytes, and improves the immune system.
 These were some of the ingenious ways you can add coconut and all of its forms in your daily life and enjoy the myriad benefits of coconut.

 Chaudhuri A, Ray M. Prevalence of stress and its relation to different precipitating factors among urban females of reproductive age group in Burdwan, India.
 Med J DY Patil Vidyapeeth 2019;12:495-502